RBC Life Insurance Review 2026

 • High policy fees and rider fees on non-medical policies

-Formally known as Assumption Mutual Life Insurance Company, most marketing materials refer to the company as simply Assumption Life.
+Formally known as Assumption Mutual Life Insurance Company, the company is more popular as simply Assumption Life now.
 They are known for their no-medical term life plans but offer many insurance products for Canadians looking to bolster their financial security.
-They are one of the very few Canadian insurance companies headquartered in Atlantic Canada with their main office located in Moncton, New Brunswick – though they started as a fraternal society in Waltham, Mass. before transforming into a mutual insurance company in the late sixties.
+They are one of the very few Canadian insurance companies headquartered in Atlantic Canada, with their main office located in Moncton, New Brunswick, though they started as a fraternal society in Waltham, Mass, before transforming into a mutual insurance company in the late sixties.

 Key facts about Assumption Life